 - What makes you think that you’ll be better than your competitors?

 - Will you have employees?
 Who will hire, fire, and manage?

 - How will you find employees?

 - How will you pay your employees?
-Who will run payroll and calculate payroll taxes (outsource, full service payroll software, in-house professional, etc.)?
+Who will run payroll and calculate payroll taxes (outsource payroll, full service payroll services, in-house professional, etc.)?

 - How are you going to track your employees’ time and attendance (online time and attendance software, spreadsheet, punch cards, etc.)?

 - What employment forms will you need to deal with?